Wabinab/Xenoblade-Chronicles-3-The-Book/src/19_riku_manana.md

 Riku wasn't willing, "Meeeeeeehhhh...!"

-Manana pugnaciously rebuted, "That is precious thing!
+Manana pugnaciously rebutted, "That is precious thing!
 Cannot be thrown away!"

 Riku, with a sorry and regret look, apologized to Manana, "Sorry to bundle Manana up in recklessness of Riku.
 Manana must throw gemstone over that way."